puffboi/C-/README.md

 # C-
-A repository for all my C++ projects
+A repository for all my C and C++ projects